Can adults have braces?

 Many people never had braces when they were very young.
 This is because either their parents or dentists were oblivious to their orthodontic problems, or they were not aware of the power of orthodontics to correct bite problems, or the provision of orthodontic treatment was limited where they lived, or their teeth could not be straightened with the techniques of many years ago.
 Now they have problems with their teeth and gums, or they are just unhappy with their smile and the irregularity of their teeth.

 Some of our adult patients did have braces elsewhere when they were young, but their teeth became irregular again because of circumstances surrounding their treatment, or more usually through lack of retainer wear.
-For many of these patients, the irregularity of their teeth is relatively mild, and a comparatively short course of treatment can often return their teeth to perfect alignment, giving them a much more confident smile.
+For many of these patients, the irregularity of their teeth is relatively mild, and a comparatively short course of treatment with discreet braces can often return their teeth to perfect alignment, giving them a much more confident smile.

 What are the limitations of adult orthodontics?

 Because an adult person’s bones are no longer growing, certain extreme corrections involving the facial bones cannot be accomplished with braces alone.
 Occasionally, adult orthodontic treatment may have to be combined with the efforts of an oral & maxillofacial surgeon to achieve the optimal result.
+This is called orthognathic treatment.

 Tooth movement can sometimes be slower in adults, so treatment in some cases can take a little longer.
 This is especially true if there are spaces to close.
 The teeth and their surrounding tissues also take longer to adapt to the new tooth positions.
 Some adults also take a little longer to get used to the initial discomfort associated with braces.